ghoomfrog/silili/README.md

 *ana wa anta* — me and/or you

+You can use helper words to make it more specific:

+*ana wa anta ju ata ata* — me and/or you of things — me and you

+*ana wa anta ju un* — me and/or you of one  — me or you

 ### What

 "What" in Silili is *kuwa*.
 Combine it with other words to form other question words like "when".